Mercedes-Benz W194: Production 300 SL (W198)

 Daimler-Benz's official importer in the US, New York Mercedes distributor Max Hoffman, suggested to company management in Stuttgart that a street version of the W194 would be a commercial success, especially in America.
 The result was an icon, the 1954 Mercedes-Benz 300 SL Gullwing (W198).

-More than 80% of the vehicle's total production of approximately 1400 units were sold in the US, making the Gullwing the first Mercedes-Benz widely successful outside its home market and thoroughly validating Hoffman's prediction.
+More than 80% of the vehicle's total production of approximately 1,400 units were sold in the US, making the Gullwing the first Mercedes-Benz widely successful outside its home market and thoroughly validating Hoffman's prediction.
 The 300 SL is credited with changing the company's image in America from a manufacturer of solid but staid luxury automobiles to one capable of rendering high-performance sports cars.

 The W194 today

-The W194 is regarded by some as the most important post-World War II Mercedes-Benz made.
-It is unknown how many of the original ten W194s manufactured remain.
+The W194 is regarded by some as the most important post-WW2 Mercedes-Benz made as its Carrera Panamericana success secured a future for Mercedes-Benz in North America where the Corvette appeared in January 1953.
+It is unknown how many of the original ten W194 chassis remain.
 Only one never raced, Chassis #00002, which served as a parts and training car.
 It has been fully restored by a Mercedes-Benz team and though not for sale received multiple offers of US$15 million in 2012.